THirsch62/ECE-445/README.md

 We stopped working around 8:30PM.

 We are waiting on the following parts to come in:
-* Spool of 22 AUG wire
+* Spool of 22 AWG wire
 * Wire stripper
 * Female to male wires
 * Raspberry Pi Camera cable extension